Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent evolution

+Taking into consideration the definition of the $\mathcal{Q}$ matrix (\ref{QNonDiag}, \ref{QDiag}), we see that it is the same equation as \eqref{StochEvol}.
+We observe that we obtain the same result with a slightly different reasoning.
+In the latter case, the connections with the results of the previous section are less apparent, but the differential equation arises more naturally.

-Let us address the issue with formula \eqref{QMatrix}: its dependence on the arbitrarily chosen parameter $\Delta t$.
-We will now demonstrate that for macroscopic systems, or as we define them, systems for which the density of states is a good approximation, the system's dynamics do not rely on the choice of $\Delta t$.
+Let us now address the issue with formula \eqref{StochEvol} (or its equivalent \eqref{TransitionRates}): its dependence on the arbitrarily chosen parameter $\Delta t$.
+We will demonstrate that, with the chosen approximations, the system's dynamics do not depend on the choice of $\Delta t$.

-We begin by utilizing an approximation of a continuous spectrum and, near a given state $\beta$, we express quantum numbers as two components.
-The first is $\lambda_T$, such that little change in its value leaves energy unchanged, so it is tangential to the energy surface.
-The second is $\lambda_N$, which change results in a change in energy, so we write energy as a function of quantum numbers in the form $E(\lambda) = E(\lambda_0) + \lambda_N \mathrm{grad}_\lambda E$.
-Also, we recall expression \eqref{cases2} and substitute $\Delta t = \pi \hbar/\Delta E$.
+We begin by utilizing an approximation of a continuous spectrum.
+We can do it since, as we have assumed at the beginning of the section, the spectral width of the system is much greater than the energy difference between the levels of the system.
+Expression $E(l) = \text{const}$, defines an energy surface in the space of quantum numbers $l$.
+Near a given state $l$, we divide the quantum numbers into two components.
+The first component, $l_T$, is tangential to the energy surface; in other words, small changes in its value leave the energy unchanged.
+The second component, $l_N$, is normal to the energy surface.
+Additionally, we recall expression \eqref{LimsOverChi} and substitute $\Delta t = \pi \hbar/\Delta E$ into the second term on the right-hand side of Eq. \eqref{TransitionRates}.
 We obtain:

-If $P_{\lambda_N}$ is a smooth function of energy at the point of interest, in a short interval we can approximate it as a constant, so summation over $\lambda_N$ gives the number of states inside the energy region -- $N$:
+We suppose $V_{kl}$ and $P_{l}$ are smooth functions of energy at the point of interest, so in a short interval of values of $l_N$ we can approximate them as constants.
+So summation over $l_N$ gives the number of states inside the energy region near $l$ -- $N(l)$ (Fig. \ref{scales}b):